Careers consultant: job description

-- assessing clients' personal characteristics, skills and interests via one-to-one interviews and/or group sessions
+- assessing clients' personal characteristics, skills and interests via one-to-one interviews, psychometric and personality tests and workshops

-- providing appropriate help, advice and recommendations based on interviews/test results
+- providing advice and recommendations based on interviews and test results

-- offering practical assistance with job seeking, applications/CVs and interviews
+- offering practical assistance with job seeking, applications/CVs, interviews and career management

 - writing action plans, reports and careers literature

-Employers of careers consultants include: management consultants, HR departments and private career/occupational psychologist consultancies.
-Many careers consultants are self-employed, but this is normally only a viable option for individuals with several years' relevant experience.
+Many careers consultants are self-employed – although this is only an option for those with several years' relevant experience.